JNRowe/upoints/doc/trigpointing_and_point_py.rst

    Survey's Explorer series maps.

-We're on a journey now, so if you can think of any cool uses for any of the classes and functions in the :mod:`upoints` tarball drop me a mail.
+We're on a journey now, so if you can think of any cool uses for any of the classes and functions in the |modref| tarball drop me a mail.

 .. _geolocation and path cross: geolocation_and_pathcross.html
 .. _Google: http://www.google.com/